 Specialist recruitment agencies also handle vacancies.

-Graduate training schemes usually run over one to two years and involve a mixture of on-the-job training, in-house courses and the completion of professional qualifications.
+Graduate training schemes usually run over one to two years and involve a mixture of on-the-job training, in-house courses and the completion of professional pension qualifications.

 Whether you're on a graduate training scheme or not, you'll usually work towards the Pensions Management Institute (PMI) Advanced Diploma in Retirement Provision (ADRP).
 If you work closely with trustees, you could also take the Level 3 PMI Award in Pension Trusteeship (Defined Contribution and Defined Benefit Schemes).